odrnk/bookmarkext/docs/initial_plan.md

 This grid also loads more items on srolling.

 At the root level, the grid contains all root tags and all not tagged bookmarks.
-If a tag is dbl-clicked, it shows all its children tags and all bookmarks that have this tag.

-If a tag is right-clicked, it show a context menu with the following options: "**Open**", "Open all in tabs", "New Tag", "New Bookmark", "Cut", "Copy" (disabled for root tags), "Paste", "Unset", "Delete".

-If a tag is copied and pasted somewhere, it will  create a new parent tag for it and all its bookmarks will have this parent tag.

-A root tag cannot be copied and pasted into another tag.
-It can only be moved (cut & pasted).

-If a tag is cut and pasted somewhere, it will no longer have its old parent and so its bookmarks.

-In case of a tag, "Unset" means that the relation between the tag and the parent tag will be removed.
 In case of a bookmark, "Unset" means that it will no longer have the tag.

 In case of a bookmark, "Delete" means that it will be completely deleted.
-In case of a tag, "Delete" means that it will be completely deleted and all its bookmarks will be deleted.
-So it will propably make sense to show some confirmation popup to prevent accidental deletion of many bookmarks.

 Editing of bookmarks must work the same way as in the flat mode, except that if a current tag is removed for the bookmark, it must disappear from the grid after selecting a tag or another bookmark in the grid.

-For tags, the editing form have only "Name" and "Tags" fields.
-"Tags" field must work the same way as "Tags" field for bookamarks.

-## Tree view
+## Tags tree

-There will be a tree of tags on the left in each mode.
+There will be a tree of tags on the left.
 The first node will be "flat mode" and has no child nodes.
 When it is clicked, the user see the flat mode.
 The second node will be "root".
 When it is clicked the user see the hierarchy mode at the root level.

 The child nodes of "root" are the root tags.
 The child nodes of root tags are thier child tags and so on, you got the idea.